Megadwarf47/ProjectOutlawn/.gitlab/issue_templates/BUG-REPORT.md

 - If you have a question about Project Outlawn, you can ask for help on our [Discord](https://discord.gg/CS5GzFTVWr).
 - Also consult the [Frequently Asked Questions](https://github.com/Twig6943/ProjectOutlawn/blob/main/docs/faq) for common issues and questions.
-- Please search for duplicate issues before filing a new one to keep the issue page clean.
+- Please search for duplicate issues before filing a new one to keep the issue section clean.
 - Make sure you are using the latest available version of everything (OS, Launcher, etc.).

 ---